-The earlier Druk races had crossed with I'hins and produced I'huans at least 3 times since 72,000 years ago.
-Through interbreeding or "retrobreeding" back into the Druk races, the I'huans were lost as a distinct race after the first two times they appeared, the first time being around 72,000 years ago and the second around 39,000 years ago, according to Oahspe.
+The earlier Druk races had crossed with I'hins and produced I'huans at least 3 times since 76,000 years ago.
+Through interbreeding or "retrobreeding" back into the Druk races, the I'huans were lost as a distinct race after the first two times they appeared, the first time being around 76,000 years ago and the second somewhere around 40,000 - 50,000 years ago, according to Oahspe.
 The appearance of modern human fossils with archaic features approximately 40,000 years old, also co-relates with this second appearance of I'huans as detailed in Oahspe.
 (See reference below.)

 The "modern human" DNA which scientists have found in Neanderthal (Druk) genes is consistent with the chronology of the ancient races of man as given in Oahspe.
 Modern (today's) humans, being a more or less hybrid of I'hin and Druk would be sufficiently similar to the earlier so called modern humans of 40,000 years ago as to have close to identical DNA (as they are both I'huan, the "hybrid" between I'hin and Druk).

-The mixing of the I'huans (Modern Man) and Druks (Neandeathal) after the appearance of the I'huans about 39,000 years ago, is also consistent with DNA research suggesting cross breeding around 35,000 years ago.
-From Oahspe, it appears as though the I'huans remained distinct from the Druks right up until the cycle before Aph, being about 28,000 years ago.
+The mixing of the I'huans (Modern Man) and Druks (Neandeathal) after the second appearance of the I'huans 40,000 - 50,000 years ago, is also consistent with DNA research suggesting cross breeding around 35,000 years ago.
+Since it appears as though the I'huans remained distinct from the Druks right up until the cycle before Aph, being about 28,000 years ago.
 (Oahspe, Synopsis of 16 cycles)

 And here also is an interesting correlation between Oahspe's account and the fossil record, for it was 28,000 years ago that the fossil record indicates the last of the Neanderthals disappeared off the face of the earth.
 And even more recent changes in `modern' human to `more modern' human are also evidenced in fossil records.
-These also validate Oahspe's account of the continued interbreeding of the races, which led to the modern Ghans (beginning 18,000 years ago including a retrogression of Ghan and Druk in Ahura's time being around 8,000 years ago which was followed by the even more advanced Listians).
+These also validate Oahspe's account of the last significant interbreeding of the races, which led to the modern Ghans (beginning 18,000 years ago, including the more advanced Listians (forebears of the Shepherd Kings of Par'sie'e). and a retrogression of Ghan and Druk in Heleste during the Fragapatti's cycle being around 8,000 years ago.

 Some Ancient Races of Man (Oahspe)